-The Office of Scholarly Research & Creative Scholarship awards Undergraduate Research Scholar awards of $1000 to undergraduates involved in an independent research project under the guidance of a faculty mentor, in the mentor’s area of expertise.
+The Office of Research & Creative Scholarship awards Undergraduate Research Scholar awards of $1000 to undergraduates involved in an independent research project under the guidance of a faculty mentor, in the mentor’s area of expertise.
 The awards are available each semester of the academic year and during the summer.
 A student may work on a single research project for two or more semesters, receiving $1000 per semester.

 The Undergraduate Research Scholar award is designed for Andrews University undergraduate students who are committed to conducting significant research or creative scholarship.

 An essential feature of the Undergraduate Research Scholar award is the student/mentor relationship established between a student and a faculty member.
 This relationship begins when the student and faculty member agree on a research project and submit a joint proposal.
 During the project the student’s role should develop toward independence as a researcher or creator.
 The project could result in an Honors thesis and/or a presentation at an appropriate national or regional professional meeting, and might be published in the peer reviewed, professional literature.
 In all cases, the student completes his or her undergraduate career with an exciting educational endeavor.

 If the student’s Undergraduate Research Scholar work is accepted for presentation at a regional or national professional meeting while still a student at Andrews University, the Office of Research and Creative Scholarship can provide supporting funds to cover 50% of the student’s travel/attendance expenses, up to $500.
 Learn more about conference reimbursement here.

 To be eligible for participation in the Undergraduate Research Scholar program, a student should be a full-time student at Andrews University and have completed a minimum of 30 undergraduate credits.
 Students must have a cumulative Andrews University GPA of at least 3.25, have an immediate prior semester GPA of at least 3.25, and maintain a 3.25 GPA for each semester for which the award is granted.